scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

                programming in a typed setting."""
 ```

-The [“First Look at Types” section](TODO:url) provides more details on how to format multiline strings.
+The [“First Look at Types” section][first-look] provides more details on how to format multiline strings.